Uncategorized Archives - Triumphant Partners

 Financial metrics like collections and profit provide insight into a dental practice’s value but are often incomplete.
 For instance, one practice might collect twice as much revenue as another yet be less operationally efficient and profitable.

 This is where focusing on EBITDA—Earnings Before Interest, Taxes, Depreciation, and Amortization—becomes critical.
 By removing financial variables like taxes and debt, EBITDA highlights what really matters: cash flow.
 While net income is helpful, EBITDA offers a clearer picture of the core financial health of your dental practice.
+Additionally, when determining an offering price, buyers adjust cash flow to account for various factors including discretionary expenses, which encompass charitable contributions, owners’ compensation, and personal expenses related to the owner.

 It also enables comparisons across vastly different practices.
 For example, a large multi-location practice might have massive collections but an EBITDA margin of only 15%, whereas a mid-sized practice with fewer collections might achieve an EBITDA margin of 30%.
 At first glance, the larger practice appears more successful, but its lower EBITDA margin reveals operational inefficiencies.
+The earnings method, particularly the Capitalized Earnings Method, is also relevant here as it evaluates a practice’s anticipated profits by analyzing net earnings and projecting long-term performance.
+This method utilizes the net present value in conjunction with a capitalization rate to estimate total practice valuation, highlighting its dependence on predicting future earnings and the challenges associated with such predictions.

 Ignoring Equipment and Real Estate